Bruce Driscoll

-Bruce Driscoll is an American record producer, songwriter, guitarist, film composer, and vocalist.
+Bruce James Pinto Da Silva Driscoll is an American record producer, songwriter, guitarist, film composer, and vocalist.

 He is one-half of French & American indie pop, folk duo Freedom Fry and co-founder of Alternative rock band Blondfire.
 His other writing or production credits include Avicii, Arty, Fredrika Stahl, Ivy, Sleepy Rebels, Stroik, Westrin and Mowry, and the Voyces.

 Biography

 Early life and career

 Driscoll was born in Grand Rapids, Michigan to an American father and a Brazilian mother.
 He started playing piano and drums at an early age, eventually picking up the guitar when he turned 15.
 He soon began performing alongside his two older siblings in a band called Nectar.

 The siblings embarked on a national tour and eventually landed a development deal with EMI Publishing when Bruce was aged 17.
 Soon after, they showcased for many of the US major record labels, including Warner Bros.
 Records, Maverick, and Capitol.
 In 2002 the siblings disbanded over creative differences and no worthy record deal on the horizon.